AurelicButter/AurelicButter/README.md

 ### Current Status

-✍️ Developing a new Discord.js framework: [Miyuu](https://github.com/Butterstroke/Miyuu).
+✍️ Developing a major release for [MargarineBot](https://github.com/Butterstroke/MargarineBot)

-🔨 Maintaining and further developing my repositories.
-Namely [AniList-Node](https://github.com/Butterstroke/AniList-Node) and [MargarineBot](https://github.com/Butterstroke/MargarineBot)
+🔨 Maintaining and further developing my repositories like [AniList-Node](https://github.com/Butterstroke/AniList-Node)

 💻 Currently doing a study semester for university.
 Not seeking any active job offers.